danieltibaquira/padtrack/Tests/README.md

 Each module in the Sources directory has corresponding test files in this directory:

+- `DataLayerTests/` - Tests for Core Data models and persistence
-- Unit tests for individual components
+- `AudioEngineTests/` - Tests for audio processing components
+- `SequencerModuleTests/` - Tests for sequencing functionality
+- `VoiceModuleTests/` - Tests for voice synthesis
-- Integration tests for module interactions
+- `FilterModuleTests/` - Tests for audio filtering
-- Performance tests for audio processing components
+- `FXModuleTests/` - Tests for audio effects
+- `MIDIModuleTests/` - Tests for MIDI functionality
-- UI tests for user interface components
+- `UIComponentsTests/` - Tests for UI components

-## Test Organization

-Tests are organized to mirror the source structure:
+- `MachineProtocolsTests/` - Tests for shared protocols
+- `AppShellTests/` - Tests for the main application shell
-- `UnitTests/`: Unit tests for each module
+- `DigitonePadTests/` - Integration tests for the main app

-- `IntegrationTests/`: Cross-module integration tests
+## Test Utilities

+### TestUtilities.swift
+Shared utilities for all test modules including:
+- Mock data generators
-- `PerformanceTests/`: Audio performance and latency tests
+- Test helpers and assertions
-- `UITests/`: User interface automation tests
+- Performance testing utilities
+- Common test fixtures

+### MockObjects/
+Mock implementations for testing:
+- MockAudioEngine
+- MockDataLayer
+- MockSequencer
+- MockVoiceMachine

 ## Running Tests